highchair/elizabethkeithline-com/_posts/2023-08-14-made-shade-brooklyn.md

 categories: [ "Announcements" ]
 ---

-I'm excited to invite everyone to the opening of **Made In The Shade**, a public art project created with Brooklyn residents through the [New York City Department of Parks & Recreation](https://www.facebook.com/nycparks){:target="_blank"} (Facebook link).
-It will be installed along 3rd Street between 4th & 5th Aves at [Old Stone House of Brooklyn](https://www.facebook.com/oshbklyn){:target="_blank"} (Facebook link) in Washington Park.
+I'm excited to invite everyone to the opening of **Made In The Shade**, a public art project created with Brooklyn residents through the [New York City Department of Parks & Recreation (Facebook link)](https://www.facebook.com/nycparks).
+It will be installed along 3rd Street between 4th & 5th Aves at [Old Stone House of Brooklyn (Facebook link)](https://www.facebook.com/oshbklyn) in Washington Park.

 The opening event is on Sunday, August 27 from 2:00-4:00 pm.
 “Made In The Shade” is a tribute to the parks and green spaces that allow people to gather, cool off, play and relax.
 Stop in or see it 24/7 through October 22, 2023.